voetlab/multiome_preprocessing_seurat/README.md

 * out-folder: where should outputs be saved/collected from?
 * matrix/raw_matrices: the folder with the collected filtered/raw h5 files.
 * QC: a comma separated vector of quality control metrices in the following order
-    * min number of feautures
+    * min number of features
     * max number of features feature
     * min number of read, max number of reads
     * max mitochondrial percentage